Question: We want to suspend an employee to get his attention. What do you think?

 We typically recommend suspending an employee as part of discipline for a very short period of time (one day and generally not exceeding three days), and always providing a specific end date to the suspension.
-When suspending exempt employees you must continue paying the exempt employee his/her salary if the suspension is for less than a full workweek.
+When suspending exempt employees, you must continue paying the exempt employee their salary if the suspension is for less than a full workweek.

 Suspension pending an investigation or drug/medical test results may run longer, but the employee should be kept in the loop as to the expected return to work date.

-A word of caution when terminating after suspension, the Labor Commissioner views the last day of work as the day the employee should receive his/her final paycheck.
-If an employer suspends an employee then terminates him/her, the employer should consider the time spent on suspension as waiting time and pay the employee through the date of termination.
+A word of caution when terminating after suspension, the Labor Commissioner views the last day of work as the day the employee should receive the final paycheck.
+If an employer suspends an employee and then decides to terminate, the employer should consider the time spent on suspension as waiting time and pay the employee through the date of termination.